DETAILED ACTION

 Claim(s) 5-12 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Wada.

-However, in an alternate embodiment in Fig 17 of Wada, Wada teaches it is known to provide wherein each (see Fig 17) of a contact part (Fig 17, protrusions 23) of the cap (Fig 17, plate 21), which is in contact (see Fig 17) with the peripheral wall (Fig 17, portion 4), and a contact part (see Fig 17, Examiner notes an underside of plate 21 having protrusions 23 as a contact part) of the cap (21), which is in contact (see Fig 17) with the proximal part (see Fig 17, Examiner notes a part of a body of nut 1 below portion 4 and plate 21 as the proximal part), has a part (see Fig 17, Examiner notes upper and lower sides of projections 23 as has a part) that is inclined upward (see Fig 17, Examiner notes projections 23 as is inclined upward) as it (see Fig 17) extends outside (see Fig 17).
+However, in an alternate embodiment in Fig 17 of Wada, Wada teaches it is known to provide wherein each (see Fig 17) of a contact part (Fig 17, protrusions 23) of the cap (Fig 17, plate 21), which is in contact (see Fig 17) with the peripheral wall (Fig 17, portion 4), and a contact part (see Fig 17, Examiner notes an underside of plate 21 having protrusions 23 as a contact part) of the cap (21), which is in contact (see Fig 17) with the proximal part (see Fig 17, Examiner notes a part of a body of nut 1 below portion 4 and plate 21 as the proximal part), has a part (see Fig 17, Examiner notes upper and lower sides of projections 23 as has a part) that is inclined upward (see Fig 17, Examiner notes projections 23 as is inclined upward) as the part (see Fig 17) extends outside (see Fig 17).

-Therefore, as evidenced by the alternate embodiment in Fig 17 of Wada, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to combine each of a contact part of the cap, which is in contact with the peripheral wall, and a contact part of the cap, which is in contact with the proximal part, has a part that is inclined upward as it extends outside as taught by the alternate embodiment in Fig 17 of Wada to Wada.
+Therefore, as evidenced by the alternate embodiment in Fig 17 of Wada, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to combine each of a contact part of the cap, which is in contact with the peripheral wall, and a contact part of the cap, which is in contact with the proximal part, has a part that is inclined upward as the part extends outside as taught by the alternate embodiment in Fig 17 of Wada to Wada.
 The rationale for supporting this conclusion of obviousness is to facilitate preventing the annular flat plate from sliding movement relative to the nut (Wada, Col 5, lines 50-66).

 Regarding claims 7 and 8, Wada teaches the insert nut (15) according to [claim 7: claim 1; claim 8: claim 2] but fails to teach wherein